terraform-linters/tflint-ruleset-google/docs/deep_checking.md

 $ tflint
 1 issue(s) found:

-Error: Compute Engine API has not been used in foo-bar-baz before or it is disabled. (google_disabled_api_rule)
+Error: Compute Engine API has not been used in foo-bar-baz before or it is disabled. (google_disabled_api)

   on template.tf line 25:
   25: resource "google_compute_network" "vpc_network" {